 jumping to conclusions is an exercise most of us get! we are quick to judge; we are intolerant and want to do away with wrong-doers… all without knowing circumstances/ facts/ motives.

 the first reading asserts that GOD is patient and merciful even with sinners; he gives people time to change. he asks his people to act with patience and tolerance towards one another, even their enemies.

 the psalmist describes GOD as a GOD of mercy and compassion, who is slow to anger!

 GOD’s patience with imperfection appears also in the gospel in the parable of the wheat and the darnel: the workers want to uproot the weeds. but the owner knows that wheat and darnel look identical to one another… until they ripen! and so he cautions the workers: «wait till all the facts are in; don’t jump to conclusions! else you might uproot wheat.»

-today’s readings counsel patience… in the face of our failures; in the midst of our urge to fix things and make them right; in the face of our tendency to judge others and to act on those judgments.
+today’s readings counsel patience… in the face of our failures; amid our urge to fix things; in the face of our tendency to judge others and to act on those judgments.

 in which areas do i need to be patient with myself? with whom do i need to be patient?